-This requirement was met in a number of ways, with some companies providing a diagram to illustrate the product life cycle, some providing a full narrative of their operations under the business model heading and some relying on the narrative of their operations in the report.
+This requirement continues to be met in a number of ways:

+- some companies provide a diagram to illustrate the operational activity of the business; - some provide a full narrative of their operations under the business model heading; - some combine this with a strategy section; and - some rely on the narrative of their operations in a wider context.

-The most successful business model disclosures articulated clearly and simply how the business generates value, often through a simple diagram, to show where the business sits in the wider market and how this creates value for the end user.
-This enables the reader to understand the business without reading any further information in the annual report.
-Less developed discussions on the business model created a level of understanding that sufficiently allowed the reader to understand the segments of the business, but were left to extract how value was created for themselves.
+The most successful business models have articulated clearly and simply how the business generates value.
+This is often through a simple diagram, to show where the business sits in the wider market and how this creates value for the end user.
+Less developed discussions on the business model created a level of understanding that sufficiently allowed the reader to understand the segments of the business, but left the reader to extract for themselves how value was created.